How do you protect yourself with the largest purchase of your life – your Metro Chicago home or condo?

 For more than 30 years, Robins & Associates has had great success managing closings on behalf of both the buyer and seller.
 Our expertise protects your interests throughout the buying/selling process, including contract review, negotiation, inspections, title reviews, and closing.

 For both the buyer and the seller, a contact begins when you sign the dotted line.
 Contract review and negotiation is common in real estate transactions and affords both parties with the opportunity to examine the contract in depth and request changes.
 We look for pitfalls in the agreement that could cause conflict or injury down the road, and work hard on behalf of all our clients to ensure a smooth closing of the transaction.

 Inspection Review and Negotiation

-One of the most important functions that we provide to our clients is to make sure that you receive or give clear title so that there are no future ownership disputes over the property.
+When reviewing a title, we make sure that you are either given or are giving a clean title.
+This ensures that there are no future ownership disputes over the property.

-When we represent the buyer, we review and explain to our client all of the loan documents that are being signed as well as assuring that they correct.
-We also carefully explain and review the financial end of the transaction called the “RESPA” to insure that our client is not being overcharged.
+If you’re buying a property, we review and explain all of the loan documents that you’re signing and assure that they are correct.
+We also carefully explain and review “ALTA” (the receipt of the transaction) to make sure you’re not being overcharged.